-Some students look forward to graduate and finally get into the “real world”.
-While others, that genuinely enjoy studying, find that they can continue doing it and getting payed for it, by pursuing a doctorate.
-Your friends will start having 9 to 5 jobs, getting married and having kids.
+Some students look forward to graduating and finally get into the “real world”.
+While others, that genuinely enjoy studying, find that they can continue doing it and getting paid for it, by pursuing a doctorate.
+Your friends will start having 9 to 5 jobs, getting married, and having kids.
 Instead, you will get to be a student for 3 more years.
 You will try to contribute to a better world, whilst attempting to feed your incurable curiosity.
 Do not take this lightly; a PhD is a huge commitment.

 It is good to keep in mind that no two PhDs are the same and your experience can be the opposite of mine, but everyone struggles at some point.
 In the end, doing a PhD is like running a marathon: you do it for the challenge.
 The first couple of hours are fun and fine.
 After that, the only thing on your mind is making it to the finish line.
 You sprint towards it and when you finally pass it, you're both proud and glad it's over.
 Although not everyone is suited for a PhD, if one has the passion and puts in the work anything can be achieved.